Clio Art Fair Returns to New York with Double Edition

 The fair is known for its democratic and inclusive approach to art and its emphasis on collaborating with artists from a wide range of backgrounds and styles.
 We also pride ourselves on being very attentive to the architecture of our venues, thus not creating booths, but trying to respect as much as possible the spaces that host us.

-SPECIAL PERFORMANCE PROGRAM: "IT’S OKAY TO BE HUMAN"
+SPECIAL PERFORMANCE PROGRAM: "IT’S OK TO BE HUMAN"

 Some seasons feel different.
 The world feels heavier, more uncertain — and yet, we continue to show up, create, and seek connection.

-This May, Clio Art Fair creates space for a simple and necessary reminder: it’s okay to be human
+This May, Clio Art Fair creates space for a simple and necessary reminder: it’s ok to be human

 Art has always been where we place what words cannot hold.
 It allows us to reflect, reconnect, and understand ourselves more deeply.